nikospara/realworld-v2/README.md

   (naturally there is no problem running them in parallel, as long as they run from different shells)
 - `docker`: Activating the Docker image build

+The build is modular with respect to the DB type to use.
+Check out the various `pom.xml` files, search for the `<project>-<dbtype>` profiles, it should not be hard to add more DB types.

+To avoid repeating them in the command line, you can have them active by default in `settings.xml`.

+All properties, except the db type (`quarkus.datasource.db-kind`) are set to dummy values in the configuration files and overridden at runtime by command-line arguments.
+For the Quarkus dev mode, check out the `jvm.args` property in each of the microservice `pom.xml` files.
+For running in Docker, check out the `env-<project>` files in `docker-compose/`.

 ### Updating dependencies

 The versions of all dependencies are controlled by Maven properties in the form `version.<uniqueId>`,